Siren Siren

 They ‘got’ him, but they didn’t get him-get him.
 They badgered, fucking bitched, about his anger, his drinking, his cigarettes, his sex life.
 They got those long-suffering expressions when he showed them new lyrics, new tattoos; when he talked about Columbine or Ancient Rome.
 Sometimes they made him feel downright fucking boring.
 Leu…didn’t.

-She called Eric and Dylan by their first names, too, when they got onto the topic, and when she revealed that she had a true crime blog he asked her handle and realized he recognized it.
+Her smile grew broader but shyer, a cute sort of paradoxical expression that made him want to smile, too.
+When she somewhat reluctantly shared her url, swiftly appending “don’t look at it though, it’s embarrassing,” and waving her cigarette to ward him off, Kato realized it was a bit late for such warnings: He recognized it.
 Not enough to remember exactly which one it was, and she flushed again when he asked if she was “one of those flower crown edits types,” but it was still familiarity, still as fated-feeling as an olive branch to the ark.

-They touched briefly on his new name, eventually, which Gabe had done him the favor of drilling down on the importance of, and that opened a short venture into his passion for history.
-He couldn’t help himself from talking lyrics; Latin; but then delved into her name before she could lose interest like ‘Key always did.
+Kato couldn’t help himself from talking lyrics; Latin; the origins of his new name, even—though he changed direction and delved into her name before she could lose interest like ‘Key always did.
 Kato rambled about sirens at length, but did manage to reel himself in eventually and skipped getting into Pliny the Elder’s opinions on them in favor of clumsily ending with something along the lines of Leucosia’s her name fitting her.
 Quickly he clarified, “I mean, like, in the modern sense of the word, sirens being, uh, beautiful and all.
 Not that you look like…half-bird or something.
 Though Gabe would be after you, then.”

 She laughed, hopefully at his joke and not at his awkward compliment.
 She’d seemed attentive while he rambled, at least.